hongweilibran/claustrum_multi_view/ReadMe.md

 ## A tutorial on automatic segmentation of the claustrum in MR images using deep learning.

-### How to test it on your own dataset
+### How to directly apply it on your own dataset with our pre-trained models?

 <br />

-We provide pre-trained models to directly perform inference for your new dataset.  <br /> Here is a [simple demo](https://drive.google.com/file/d/1b0XS8LjRM-rZMPOL8qM6voG-A5jcdUgK/view?usp=sharing) to test on new dataset.
+We provide **pre-trained** models trained on 200 T1-w scans to directly perform inference for your new datasets.  <br /> Here is a [simple demo](https://drive.google.com/file/d/1b0XS8LjRM-rZMPOL8qM6voG-A5jcdUgK/view?usp=sharing) to test on new dataset.
 We use a public dataset from [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/).
+Basically the codes take 3D T1-w scans as the input and give you a 3D segmentation mask.
 The codes can run without GPUs.
 The detailed instructions are in **ReadMe** inside.
 Please have a look at it. <br />
 <br />
-There are several pre-processing steps you will need to follow before you feed your data to our pre-trained model: <br /> <br />
+There are several **necessary** pre-processing steps you will need to follow before you feed your data to our pre-trained model: <br /> <br />
 a) Resampling the MR scans to 1 mm^3; We provide the python codes for resampling in the repository. <br />
 b) Skull-stripping; We tried two options: i) [ROBEX](https://www.nitrc.org/projects/robex), or ii) FSL-BET.
 All works well.
 We provide a simple bash file to use FSL-BET to deal with a couple of images in a loop. <br />
 c) Image denoising using an adaptive nonlocal means filter for 3D MRI ([ANLM, in Matlab](https://sites.google.com/site/pierrickcoupe/softwares/denoising-for-medical-imaging/mri-denoising)).
 Unfortunately we did not find python version of this step.
 The default setting in Matlab was used in our work.  <br /> <br />